Deploying the Course

 c.
 Advice about using the Courseware Help block;

 d.
-Helping your students to log in;
+Helping students to log in;

-Delivery of Courseware
+Delivery of a Course

-2. Consider how you will use PBLA section/s.
+2. Consider how you will use eUnits.

-3. Continue to rearrange and 'unhide' content as your course progresses.
+3. Continue to rearrange and unhide content as your course progresses.

 9. Continue to administer your course by making content available and connecting with students.